 How Rotary Laser Level Works

-I will recommend the auto-leveling one just in case someone hits the level it will automatically adjust itself to the previous setting.
-If you are using the equipment that needs to be leveled. be careful that no equipment or worker hits the level causing changes in the referenced elevation.
+If you are using the equipment that needs to be leveled, be careful that no equipment or worker hits the level causing changes in the referenced elevation.

-However, it is important to highlight that even the auto-leveling lasers will be shut down when they receive a big impact or a sudden movement is detected in the rotary laser level that causes a difference greater than 5%.
-Any bump or movement caused to an auto-leveling laser level that's greater than about 5% will cause the laser to blink or shut off alerting the user it's no longer able to auto-level itself.
+However, it is important to highlight that even the auto-leveling lasers will be shut down when they receive a big impact or a sudden movement is detected in the rotary laser level that causes a difference greater than 5 percent.
+Any bump or movement caused to an auto-leveling laser level that's greater than about 5 percent will cause the laser to blink or shut off, alerting the user it's no longer able to auto-level itself.

 Some of the most common application on which a rotary laser level can be used are:

 - Pouring Concrete